-The Dying Earth by Jack Vance is part of the Tales of the Dying Earth omnibus.
-Other novels included in the compilation include The Eyes of the Overworld, Cugel's Saga, and Rhialto the Marvellous.
+The Dying Earth by Jack Vance is the first part of the Tales of the Dying Earth omnibus that also includes The Eyes of the Overworld, Cugel's Saga, and Rhialto the Marvellous.

 Jack Vance is one of the most prolific and popular science fiction and fantasy writers of our time.
 Many of his works are considered classics.
 The individual novels found in the Tales of the Dying Earth are certainly amongst them.
 I found it of particular interest that Vance, like myself, spent part of his childhood in the areas of San Francisco and Sacramento: